YangCatalog/deployment/README.md

 ### Kubernetes support

-It would be nice to code a deployment specification to a Kubernetes cluster for more production-grade installations.
-This will provide opportunities of making the system more robust and scalable by replicating components where appropriate.
+It is possible to deploy YANGCATALOG on Kubernetes by following this [guide](./k8s/README.md).

 ### OpenShift support